Oriental studies: From "Oriental studies" to "Asian studies"

 In 1970, the Faculty of Oriental Studies at the Australian National University was renamed the Faculty of Asian Studies.
 In 2007, the Faculty of Oriental Studies at Cambridge University was renamed the Faculty of Asian and Middle Eastern Studies, and the University of Oxford followed suit in 2022, also renaming the former Faculty of Oriental Studies as the Faculty of Asian and Middle Eastern Studies.
 In April 2023, Chicago's Oriental Institute was renamed the Institute for the Study of Ancient Cultures, West Asia & North Africa, abbreviated as ISAC.

 Elsewhere, names have remained the same, such as the School of Oriental and African Studies in London (though now referred to only by the acronym "SOAS") and the Pontifical Oriental Institute in Rome, among others.

 Various explanations for the change to "Asian studies" are offered; a growing number of professional scholars and students of Asian Studies are themselves Asian or from groups of Asian origin (like Asian Americans).
 This change of labeling may be correlated in some cases to the fact that sensitivity to the term "Oriental" has been heightened in a more politically correct atmosphere, although it began earlier: Bernard Lewis' own department at Princeton University was renamed a decade before Said wrote his book, a detail that Said gets wrong.
 By some, the term "Oriental" has come to be thought offensive to non-Westerners.
 Area studies that incorporate not only philological pursuits but identity politics may also account for the hesitation to use the term "Oriental".

-Supporters of "Oriental Studies" counter that the term "Asian" is just as encompassing as "Oriental," and may well have originally had the same meaning, were it derived from an Akkadian word for "East" (a more common derivation is from one or both of two Anatolian proper names).
-Replacing one word with another is to confuse historically objectionable opinions about the East with the concept of "the East" itself.
-The terms Oriental/Eastern and Occidental/Western are both inclusive concepts that usefully identify large-scale cultural differences.
-Such general concepts do not preclude or deny more specific ones.